TnmSpiroct/Exoprosopa/README.md

 ## Contributors
 </div>
 Thankyou for playing this mod!<br>
-You can contributes maps or gives suggestions by join Exoprosopa Server!<br>
+You can contributes maps or gives suggestions by join Exoprosopa Discord Server!<br>
 Check it on my profile.
 My username is TnmSpiroct.<br><br>

 This mod requires newest mindustry build to be played (Beta 153)